-Aston Students' Union is a student-led, democratic and not-for-profit organisation that is here for its members, registered Aston students, to:
+Aston Students' Union is a democratic organisation that is run by its members.

-Everyone, and not just your elected representatives, can have a say on what they want from their Students' Union.
-We do this through Student Council where any member can attend to raise ideas, debate policy and vote on what they want their leaders and Union to do.
+To ensure that every Aston student has the opportunity to influence the Union, Student Council meetings are held throughout the year, where any member can attend to raise ideas, debate policy and vote on what they want their leaders and Union to do.

 Minutes are taken at each Student Council so that current and future students have a record of what was discussed and decided at each meeting.
 These minutes are always provisional until they are approved at the next council meeting.
 Below you will be able to access the approved minutes from the last 5 Student Council meetings.

 If you have any questions about these documents, or would like to view older council minutes, then please contact the Student Voice team by emailing email@example.com